 Well, yes and no. We’ve had more mass shootings in raw numbers (again, depending on how you classify them) . . . but the frequency has declined over the years if you look at the data in terms of population increases (shootings per 100K people).
 And, again, mass shooting are unique events.
 It makes them difficult to analyze, let alone predict and prevent.

-Well, certainly we’ve had an explosion of gun violence, right?
-Well, no. We’ve had a slight uptick in the last few years, but gun crime (and crime in general) has been steadily declining since the 1990s, and this is despite a large increase in population (an increase of 70 million) and an increase in guns (56%) and a large increase in people with concealed carry permits.
+Well we’ve had an explosion of gun violence, right?
+Well, no. We’ve had a slight uptick in the last few years, but gun crime (and all crime) has been steadily declining since the 1990s, and this is despite a large increase in population (an increase of 70 million) and an increase in guns (56%) and a large increase in people with concealed carry permits.
 You can read the full report HERE (and save it).
 But, you can also go to the FBI Uniform Crime Reports and use the raw data to make up your own charts.

-Some of this just doesn’t make sense if you listen to the news.
+Some of this makes little sense if you listen to the news.

 That’s because those conservative voices screaming that Hillary and Obama would take away people’s guns are either idiots or serving a political agenda (or both).